MIDL-Conference/midl-website-2021/pages/program.md

 ---

+Since the program of this years MIDL might appear quite differently from what you expect, there is a [video](https://youtu.be/Nlzt1LgOubc) explaining how you can enjoy the scientific presentations and discussions throughout the conference!

 We gave our best to give every participant the opportunity for live interaction with the authors, regardless of the timezone.
 Therefore, each conference day is divided into two parts: The active part and the passive part.
 The active part - the <b>prime time</b> - takes place in the time frame that is most convenient across all time zones and is marked in yellow.